robustify/ece5532_project_ideas/README.md

 ## Audibot Urban Navigation

 This project uses the same Audibot simulator that was used throughout the course, but it is spawned in `urban_world` with a camera to detect lane markings.
-The goal is to navigate around this world making turns at intersections to reach a goal.
+The goal is to navigate around this world making turns at intersections to reach a destination.
 For more details, see the [project-specific README](audibot_urban_nav/README.md)

 ![Road World](img/urban_world.png)

-## IGVC Simulation
+## IGVC Robot Sensor Processing

 The Intelligent Ground Vehicle Competition (IGVC) is hosted every year at Oakland University.
 IGVC is a collegiate robotics competition where participants build and program an unmanned ground vehicle to navigate an outdoor course consisting of painted lines and obstacles.
 Here is a video of a robot running the course at the 2013 competition:
 [YouTube Link](https://www.youtube.com/embed/Mt4OGEdjHuw?rel=0&autoplay=1)

+This project involves processing data from a ROS bag recorded during one of the official runs by Oakland University's team in the 2014 competition and implementing the perception and mapping systems.
+For more details, see the [project-specific README](igvc_bag_processing/README.md)

+## IGVC Simulation

-This project involves simulating the obstacle course and implementing a ROS-based software system to get through it.
+This project involves simulating the IGVC obstacle course and implementing a ROS-based software system to process simulated sensor data and implement the entire software system required to navigate through it.
 For more details, see the [project-specific README](igvc_sim/README.md)

 <p align="center">
     <img align="middle" alt="Real IGVC Course" src="img/real_igvc_course.png" width="45%">